pontuslaestadius/pathtracer/README.md

 # Pathfinder

-> Easily create large number of Connected points mapped on to an Image or Gif.
+> Graph large number of Connected nodes mapped on to an Image or Gif.

 Placing positioned objects on to an Image can cause many issue.
 This library is meant